2023–2024 Performance Competitions Guidelines

 - Entrant chooses first selection; judges determine remaining order of performance.

-- A portion of all repertoire submitted on the application will be heard at every competition level.
+- A portion of all repertoire submitted on the registration will be heard at every competition level.

-- Questions concerning repertoire should be directed to the appropriate national coordinator (Junior, Senior, Young Artist, Chamber Music) prior to submission of application.
+- Questions concerning repertoire should be directed to the appropriate national coordinator (Junior, Senior, Young Artist, Chamber Music) prior to submission of registration.

 - Individual movements of suites, sonatas or other groupings that can be performed as musical units are permitted.